 What credit score do I need for a VA loan in Maryland?

 The Department of Veterans Affairs does not set a minimum credit score requirement for VA loans.
-However, most lenders establish their own credit guidelines.
-Most lenders will look for credit scores in the low to mid 600's.
+However, individual lenders may establish their own credit requirements.
+Credit is only one part of VA loan qualification, so borrowers should have their complete financial situation reviewed rather than assuming a particular credit score automatically qualifies or disqualifies them.

 Do VA loan limits vary by county in Maryland?